kmokstad/IFEM-PoroElasticity/README.md

 ## Introduction

-This module contains PoroElasticity libraries and applications built using the IFEM library.
+This module contains the poro-elasticity libraries and applications built using the IFEM library.

 ### Getting all dependencies